ampproject/amp-wp/contributing.md

 Contributors who want to make a new release, follow these steps:

-0. Do `grunt build` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
+1. Do `npm run build` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
-1. Bump plugin versions in `package.json` (×1), `package-lock.json` (×1, just do `npm install` first), `composer.json` (×1), and in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
+2. Bump plugin versions in `package.json` (×1), `package-lock.json` (×1, just do `npm install` first), `composer.json` (×1), and in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
-2. Add changelog entry to readme.
+3. Add changelog entry to readme.
-3. Merge release branch into `master`.
-4. Run `grunt deploy` to to commit the plugin to WordPress.org.
+4. Draft blog post about the new release.
-5. [Create new release](https://github.com/Automattic/amp-wp/releases/new) on GitHub targeting `master`, with the new plugin version as the tag and release title.
+5. [Draft new release](https://github.com/Automattic/amp-wp/releases/new) on GitHub targeting the release branch, with the new plugin version as the tag and release title.
 Attaching the `amp.zip` build to the release.
-Publish.
+Include link to changelog in release tag.
+6. Run `npm run deploy` to to commit the plugin to WordPress.org.
+7. Confirm the release is available on WordPress.org; try installing it on a WordPress install and confirm it works.
+8. Publish GitHub release.
+9. Merge release branch into `develop`.
+10. Merge release tag into `master`.
+11. Publish release blog post, including link to GitHub release.
+12. Close the GitHub milestone and project.
+13. Make announcements.